How Debt Can Affect Your Physical Health

 How debt can affect your health

 If you’ve ever found yourself lying awake at night thinking about them or felt your stomach drop when an unknown number — likely a debt collector — calls your cell, you’ve already experienced some of the negative mental effects of debt.
+If you need help with your finance, check out Southeast Financial for more information.

 However, what many people don’t know is debt can start to affect your physical health, too.
 Here’s how.